Directly from the nursery

-Living with indoor plants has a number of benefits.
+Living with indoor succulents has a number of benefits.
 Not only does something green and alive brighten up any interior space, but people with indoor plants have been proven to be happier and healthier.
 Succulents are the perfect example of an indoor plant that can brighten your day to day life.

 Succulents thrive with limited water resources, such as dew and mist, which makes it tolerant to dehydration.
 There are many species and varieties of succulents that cover many plant families, and most people associate the succulent plants with the cactus or the family of the cactus.

-Growing succulent at home can be a challenge if you don't know what you're doing.
-However, with these simple tips, you can help make your succulent dreams a reality.
+Growing these plants at home can be a challenge if you don't know what you're doing.
+However, with these simple tips, you can help make your dreams a reality.
 Read on, and we'll walk you through our several key tips on plant care and you too can successfully grow succulents indoors.

 In general, bright colored succulents don't work well at home.
-They require some direct sunlight and more light than is generally available indoors.
-Make sure you do your research before purchasing and selecting a succulent that will be appropriate for your home environment.
+They require some direct early morning sunlight and more light than is generally available indoors.
+Make sure you do your research before purchasing and selecting a plant that will be appropriate for your home environment.